Remington

 |

-Mrs. Patricia
+Mrs.

-She says, that when she was a student-violinist in her twenties, she was
+says, that when she was a student-violinist in her twenties, she was

-able to play at an advanced level, and she gave solo recitals in the US
+able to play at an advanced level, and she gave solo recitals in the

-for more than 54 years.
+viola for more than 54 years.
 She adds:

-There is a wonderful LP recording "Every Violinist's
+wonderful LP recording "Every Violinist's Guide"

-caprices pour le violon), Jacques Féréol Mazas
+le violon), Jacques Féréol Mazas (Courses for

-an incredibly fast tempo that is an inspiration to us all!
+fast tempo that is an inspiration to us all!

 |